Long After The Labyrinth

 For this production, NMT Automatics have brought together a special team of creatives, who have worked with some of the most internationally renowned contemporary theatre companies, including: 1927, Gecko, Theatre Re, Ephemeral Ensemble, Barefaced Greek and Les Enfants Terribles.

-We will complete a further three weeks of development in April 2026, leading to a work-in-progress preview on May the 3rd at Upstairs at the Gatehouse, 7.30pm.
-Click here for tickets.
-The show will then be brought to completion in October 2026, ready for a 3-week run at The Gatehouse, and a UK tour.
+In development since Jan 2023, the show will be brought to completion in October 2026, ready for a 3-week run at Upstairs at The Gatehouse, Highgate and a UK tour.

 Written by Jonathan D’Young